 Spanish, English, Portuguese, a little bit of Italian.

 Microeconomics: Advanced and Intermediate.
-In particular, I enjoy teaching game theory.
-Among others, I also teach the following topics: Development Economics and Data Analysis.
+I also teach Economic Policy.
 I am Fellow of the Higher Education Academy (PR181753).

 with Andres Dockendorff - UChile

 Is it campaign contribution or corruption?
-Political money in regulation with fully informed voters (ongoing)
+Political money in regulation with fully informed voters, Under Review (2022)

 with Christos Mavridis-MDX